adreena/Semantic-Segmentation/README.md

 **Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

 ### Submission
-1. Ensure you've passed all the unit tests.
-2. Ensure you pass all points on [the rubric](https://review.udacity.com/#!/rubrics/989/view).
-3. Submit the following in a zip file.
- - `helper.py`
- - `main.py`
- - `project_tests.py`
- - Newest inference images from `runs` folder  (**all images from the most recent run**)

- ## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).